ClicknCall frequently asked questions

 A: Yes you can by following these steps:

-3) Call one of our conference numbers and at the prompt "Please enter conference pin" simply punch in your 10-digit username and your sip phone shall start to ring.
+3) At the prompt enter the 10-digit username and your sip phone shall start to ring.

 Q: Can I call other Clickncall members free?